j4gwire/RetroPongers/README.md

 2. Click to restart the game after it ends.

 ## Credits
-Forked from [Thinkswell's Ping Pong Game](https://github.com/thinkswell/javascript-mini-projects/tree/master/PingPongGame) and modified by j4gwire.
+Forked from [Thinkswell's Ping Pong Game](https://github.com/thinkswell/javascript-mini-projects/tree/master/PingPongGame) and modified.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.